 The creation of the “bubble” requires a mysterious substance, the negative mass of which in the conditions of complete dissolution will free the necessary “dark” energy.
 The calculations of the supporters of Alcubierre’s theory mentioned various sizes – the equivalent to three solar masses and the mass of Jupiter.

 Harold White in his calculations reduced it even more – up to 700 kg provided that the “bubble” will not have the form of a sphere, but a toroidal or doughnut shape.
 White says that the results of the calculations are promising.
 His research group with the help of a laser produces a microscopic model of the Alcubierre Drive.

-However, is it really possible to build this spaceship?
+However, is it really possible to build this spaceship and travel to distant stars?
 First of all, it is necessary to find a way of ‘taming’ the negative mass, which is linked to the possibility to develop the speed of galaxies and Universe expansion.
-But for now physicists are only ready to discuss various mathematical models and laboratory experiments.
+But for now, physicists are only ready to discuss various mathematical models and laboratory experiments.